fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] Decide if the feature must be explicitly enabled before declaring new IWSAMs.

 * [ ] We need to look carefully at IWSAM that define op_Implicit and op_Explicit. @dsyme says: I've done "the right thing" in the code but we will need to test it.

+* [ ] Decide if/how we warn or enforce "Interfaces with static abstract members are constraints, not types"